-Pippa Rowcliffe is a Compassion Cultivation Training Teacher in the final stages of completing her certification with the Compassion Institute, associated with the Center for Compassion and Altruism Research and Education at Stanford University.
+Pippa Rowcliffe is a Compassion Cultivation Training Teacher certified by the Compassion Institute, associated with the Center for Compassion and Altruism Research and Education at Stanford University.

 Pippa has worked in the child and youth development field for over ten years and is an experienced facilitator and trainer.
 In the last 20 years, she has led educational seminars, facilitated dialogues, run numerous strategic and organizational planning sessions, and led a range of community-based workshops.
 She has worked in business, public sector, and non-profit sectors.